 It it time for some organization in your life.
 I know because we could all use a little more of that!
 Organization helps us feel more at peace and be able to accomplish more in less time.
-That is why I am happy to have Sara Skillen, the owner of SkillSet Organizing based in Franklin, TN to share some of her best tips on how to get an organized home.
+That is why I am happy to have Sara Skillen, the owner of SkillSet Coaching based in Franklin, TN to share some of her best tips on how to get an organized home.
 Her mission is to help busy people from all walks of life manage their stuff, their time, and their technology.
 She also specializes in coaching and organizing with adults challenged by ADD/ADHD.
 An active blogger and speaker, her tips and ideas have been featured in Fast Company, Angie’s List Experts, and NOU Magazine, as well as her own blog “Sorting Through the Haystack”.
+You will learn practical tips and techniques to navigate clutter, streamline your belongings, and create a harmonious living space that truly reflects your personality and style.
 I hope you enjoy her home organizational tips.

 With the sun starting to linger a little longer in the evenings, are you feeling the need to get an organized home and clear out a closet or two (or maybe a whole garage or basement)?
 I read the other day that our “spring cleaning” traditions may have originated with a Chinese custom of cleaning the home right before the traditional New Year celebrations.
 The idea is that by sweeping away bad luck and misfortune from the previous year, there is room for good fortune to come in.
 Some people attribute the need to spring clean to the nicer weather for opening windows and freshening dingy spaces.